 Astros in the Sky

-Houston's baseball club is, by MLB standards, a very young one: the 2007 season was only its 46th.
-Still, over the years, the franchise has lost a number of players, including the tragic deaths of Jim Umbricht in 1963 of cancer, and Don Wilson in 1975 of carbon monoxide poisoning.
+Houston's baseball club is, by MLB standards, a very young one.
+Yet over the years, the franchise has lost a number of players, including the tragic deaths of Jim Umbricht in 1964 of cancer, and Don Wilson in 1975 of carbon monoxide poisoning.
 Both were active players at the time of their deaths, and their numbers were later retired by the club.

 You can view the player details in the chronological order of their passing, or select alphabetically from the following: